JacobsWagnerLab/published/Fragasso_et_al_2025/3_widetrench_microfluidics/fluorescence_kymographs/README.md

 # 3b — Wide-trench SYTOX Green / LL-37 fluorescence kymographs

-Fluorescence kymographs of SYTOX Green and fluorescently labeled LL-37 along the wide trenches, and the quantification of when LL-37 fluorescence reaches the bottom of empty trenches.
+Fluorescence kymographs of SYTOX Green and LL-37 along the wide trenches, and the quantification of when LL-37 fluorescence reaches the bottom of empty trenches.